What Is The Difference Between Being Bonded And Insured For Contractors?

 California contractors often confuse contractors bonding with liability insurance as they are both highly common in the California construction industry with more than 95% of contractors utilizing bonding according to some estimates, while liability insurance is perhaps the most common form of insurance purchased.
 Many contractors understandably think they are quite similar when in fact, they couldn’t be more different.
-In this article, we’ll discuss many of the similarities and differences between a contractors bond and liability insurance based on how they are utilized in the California construction industry.
+In this article, we’ll discuss many of the similarities and differences between a bond vs insurance based on how they are utilized in the California construction industry.

 A contractor’s license bond is a type of commercial surety bond required by the state of California for the benefit of a contractor’s customers or employee’s should they be financially damaged as a result of a contractors unlawful actions.
 With this in mind, a contractors bond is not for the direct benefit of a contractor, but to protect others from a contractors harmful or negligent actions as defined in the California business and professions code.

 Liability insurance on the other hand, is generally an elective coverage for most California contractors, unless they are organized as an Limited Liability Company (LLC).
 Many prudent contractors elect to purchase liability insurance to provide added protection for themselves in the event of a bodily injury or property damage claim.

 What Are The Coverage Options For Being Bonded vs Insured?